Wednesday, September 10, 2025

 The core issue isn’t AI quality but organizational learning gaps.
 According to Aditya Challapally, the report’s lead author, executives wrongly blame regulation or model performance.

-Most companies approach AI integration poorly.
+Most companies’ approach AI integration poorly.
 They rush deployment without understanding business workflows.
 This creates friction between powerful technology and existing operations.

 Strategic Resource Misallocation Costs Companies Millions

-Companies waste AI budgets on wrong priorities.
-Over 50% goes toward sales and marketing tools.
-Meanwhile, MIT found the biggest ROI comes from back-office automation.
-Smart companies eliminate business process outsourcing, cut external agency costs, and streamline operations first.
+“Companies often allocate over 50% of their AI budgets to sales and marketing tools, but the MIT report finds the greatest return on investment comes from back-office automation.”
+Innovative companies eliminate business process outsourcing, cut external agency costs, and streamline operations first.

 This misalignment explains why most pilots fail.
 Leaders chase flashy customer-facing applications instead of addressing core operational inefficiencies.

 This finding matters especially in regulated sectors like finance.
-Many firms build proprietary systems in 2025, yet MIT research shows going solo increases failure rates significantly.
+Many firms build proprietary systems in 2025, yet MIT research shows that going solo increases failure rates significantly.

 Challapally noted.
 However, purchased solutions delivered far more reliable results across industries.